metakirby5/codi.vim/ISSUE_TEMPLATE.md

 - Brief description
 - Expected results
 - Actual results
+- A minimal `.vimrc` that will reproduce the issue
 - Exact steps to reproduce the issue, starting with the command used to open `vim`
+- Any relevant screenshots
 - If it's not too much trouble, a screencast (e.g. asciinema) of the issue

 ## Environment